-Our share will on average consist of 7-8 types of fresh seasonal vegetables harvested the day of delivery.
-Generally, this feeds 1-3 people who enjoy cooking with vegetables.
-As examples of what to expect, a spring-time box might include radishes, kale, salad mix, and snap peas; a summer box could include tomatoes, basil, garlic, summer squash, and butterhead lettuce; and for fall you could expect leeks, spinach, winter squash, potatoes, and onions.
+As examples of what veggies to expect in your share: a spring-time box might include radishes, kale, salad mix, and snap peas; a summer box could include tomatoes, basil, garlic, summer squash, and butterhead lettuce; and for fall you could expect leeks, spinach, winter squash, potatoes, and onions.
 All of our produce is certified organic by WSDA and we work hard to make sure that when you pick it up, it's as fresh and vibrant as it was in the field!

 Add pastured poultry!

-From July through the end of the season, you'll also have the option to purchase one or more of our pasture-raised broiler chickens to be delivered with your weekly share (chickens will be frozen).
-Our birds spend their days roaming on fresh pasture, are fed organic grain and basically live like kings and queens!
+From June through November, we'll be processing five batches of broiler chickens for same-day pick-up at the farm.
+Our birds spend their days roaming on fresh pasture, are fed organic grain, and basically live like kings and queens!